cloudbrasil/api-systemmanager/doc/api.md

 ### kanban.updateStatusList(params, session) ⇒ <code>promise</code> \| <code>Object</code> \| <code>boolean</code> \| <code>string</code>
-Updates the status list order for a specific flow in an organization process on the Kanban board
+Updates the status list order for a specific flow in an organization process on the Kanban board Can also be used to update the name, expanded and or the color value of an status of the status list That is: updates the whole status list

 **Kind**: instance method of [<code>Kanban</code>](#Kanban)
 **Returns**: <code>promise</code> - Promise that resolves to operation status<code>Object</code> - returns.data - The response data containing:<code>boolean</code> - returns.data.success - Indicates if the operation was successful<code>string</code> - [returns.data.error] - Error message if operation failed